clc3-CloudComputing/jku-ws24/3-Kubernetes/exercise3.6/README.md

 # Exercise 3.6: Using Namespaces

-In this exercise, you will create a namespace for your Kubernetes resources (i.e., Deployments, Services, Pods).
-Afterward, you will modify the deployment manifest from exercise 3.2, to create a deployment in this particular namespace.
+In this exercise, you will create a Namespace for your Kubernetes resources (i.e., Deployments, Services, Pods).
+Afterward, you will modify the Deployment manifest from exercise 3.2, to create a Deployment in this particular Namespace.

 ## Instructions